haveno-dex/haveno-docs/docs/the-project/payment_methods/IMPS.md

 You can buy XMR with IMPS on Haveno in 2 waysː

 - Make an offer to buy XMR on the INR market.
-- An offer to buy XMR on the INR market.
+- Take an offer to buy XMR on the INR market.

 When the offer is confirmed Haveno will provide you with the XMR Sellers IMPS details for you to complete the payment.
 You should send payment immediately and confirm you have done so in Haveno by clicking 'payment started'.